neal434/section-11-data/examples/json-auto-sync/SETUP.md

 ## Using Private Repos with AI Agents

 Normal AI chats (ChatGPT Projects, Claude Projects, Gemini Gems, etc.) cannot access private GitHub repos — they need public URLs or manual file uploads.

-Agent platforms can access private repos through their own GitHub integrations:
+Some web chat platforms (ChatGPT, Gemini) now offer GitHub integrations that can read private repos, but availability varies by plan and account.
+Claude Projects still requires public URLs or manual file uploads.

+For consistent private repo access, use an agentic platform:

 **OpenClaw** — Install the GitHub skill and authenticate with `gh auth login`.
 Once authenticated, OpenClaw can read files from any private repo your token has access to.
 For limited access, use a [fine-grained personal access token](https://github.com/settings/tokens?type=beta) scoped to your data repo only.